huggingface/hub-docs/docs/hub/search.md

 # Search

 You can now easily search anything on the Hub with **Full-text search**.
-We index all model cards, dataset cards, and Spaces app.py files.
+We index model cards, dataset cards, and Spaces app.py files.

 Using the search bar at the top of https://huggingface.co, you can select "Try Full-text search" to find what you seek on the Hub across models, datasets, and Spaces: